Amelia Rix

 Freddie Brincat OAM

-Winner Rebekah O’Brien with Ted Rix and CBS Inc Founder and Executive Director, Freddie Brincat
+Winner Samantha Campbell with CBS Inc. Founder and Executive Director, Freddie Brincat OAM and Amelia Rix Award committee member, Caroline Manetta.

-Runner up Samuel Button with Ted Rix and CBS Inc Founder and Executive Director, Freddie Brincat
+Runner up Megan Sadler with CBS Inc. Founder and Executive Director, Freddie Brincat OAM and Amelia Rix Award committee member, Caroline Manetta.

 Gold Sponsors